 The medical certification, in the form of a DOT physical, is a requirement to ensure you are medically safe and capable to drive the commercial vehicle or have an exemption or waiver.
 Medical certifications must be renewed.
 This keeps both you and fellow motorists safe.

-The other requirement that must be met before you can apply for your Texas CDL and start your new career is to attend an approved ELDT program.
+The other requirement that must be met before you can apply for your Texas CDL and start your new career is to attend CDL classes at an approved ELDT program.
 This is a relatively new requirement (as of February 2022), but it makes a lot of sense.

 When you’re ready to embark on a new career and explore the amazing state of Texas or the whole of the country, reach out to your local Texas CDL school near you.
 We will walk you through all you need to know and do to make your driving career dreams come true.